-Their free spirit is endearing but it also means they have a mind of their own.
+Their free spirit is endearing, but it also means they have a mind of their own.
 If they don’t like what you’re suggesting, they simply won’t do it.
 Treats might work as a temporary solution, but remember, they’ll only work as long as your Lhasa Apso allows it to.

-The Lhasa Apso dog can be bossy and demanding at times.
-The breed likes to think they are in charge and without firm and consistent training; they will challenge you for leadership of the pack.
+Lhasa Apsos can be bossy and demanding.
+They like to think they’re in charge, and without firm and consistent training, they might challenge you for leadership.

-Training will be the key to preventing your Lhasa from developing a case of ‘small dog syndrome’, which is a type of aggression that develops through lack of socialisation with other dogs.
+Training is key to preventing ‘small dog syndrome’, a type of aggression that can develop due to lack of socialisation.

 5. They’re friendly but suspicious

-A well socialised and trained Lhasa Apso will still respond to strangers with suspicion, but they will very quickly let their guard down as soon as they recognise friendly intentions.
+A well-socialised and trained Lhasa Apso will initially respond to strangers with suspicion, but they’ll quickly let their guard down once they recognise friendly intentions.

 7. They can be fun and silly

-Our experience of Lhasa Apso dogs is that they are highly comical and will bring joy and laughter to any household.
+Even a Lhasa Apso needs some downtime from watch dog duties.
+They are highly comical and can bring joy and laughter to any household.